yixuan/rcpp-note/source/api/Vector_ctor.rst

       evalCpp("NumericVector(10)")
       ## [1] 0 0 0 0 0 0 0 0 0 0

-.. cpp:function:: Vector(const Dimension& dims)
+.. cpp:function:: Vector::Vector(const Dimension& dims)

    Create a vector with the given dimension, and fill it with zeros.
 The **Dimension** class is defined in ``<Rcpp/Dimension.h>``.